 This programme prepares you for career developments in research, academia and related employment fields.
 With growing interest in biotechnology fuelled by the COVID-19 pandemic, it is anticipated that new research and work opportunities will arise.

-Many of our biotechnology science graduates secure roles working as research associates and technicians in clinical and research laboratories, at research universities, and at pharmaceutical and biotechnology organisations, both in the UK and worldwide.
+Many of our biotechnology graduates secure roles working as research associates and technicians in clinical and research laboratories, at research universities, and at pharmaceutical and biotechnology organisations, both in the UK and worldwide.

 - We are well-positioned to provide you with access to career networks and research opportunities.
 Locally, the North West is one of the fastest-growing employment region outside of London in science and biomedical science-based vacancies.

 The University i is driven by industry collaboration, and we ensure that learning is enriched by our partners and networks.
 Course modules include industrial site visits and opportunities to engage with research projects carried out at other institutions (recently Universities in Bremen or France and the Cancer Research UK Manchester Institute).
 We also invite guest lecturers to share their expertise in relevant scientific fields.

-The School has a regular Postgraduate Research Seminar Series in which experts from outside the University share their knowledge and latest research findings.
+The bioscience team also hosts a regular postgraduate research seminar series, in which experts from outside the University share their knowledge and latest research findings.

 What you need to know

 This course is designed for applicants motivated by experimental science and with an interest in biology, biotechnology and biochemistry.

 It is recommended if you want to develop knowledge in biotechnology, and build relevant skills to work or pursue research in dynamic sectors, such as biomedicine, genomics, green biotechnology and pharmaceuticals.